Keluarga Malaysia: Overview

-The Keluarga Malaysia concept was first announced as a national agenda by the then Deputy Prime Minister, Wan Azizah Wan Ismail in November 2019 a few months before the political crisis occurred.
+The Keluarga Malaysia concept was first announced as a national agenda by the then Deputy Prime Minister, Wan Azizah Wan Ismail in November 2019, a few months before the political crisis occurred.
 However, it was officially introduced as an idea by Ismail Sabri Yaakob in his inaugural speech as the ninth Prime Minister of Malaysia on 22 August 2021.
-According to Ismail Sabri, this concept is inclusive across the boundaries of religion, race and race and invites all citizens in this country together as a whole family.
-This concept was chosen because it is "inclusive, close to the people and shows a value of concern and love for all members of the country's big family".
+According to Ismail Sabri, this concept was inclusive across the boundaries of religion and race and invited all citizens in the country to come together as a whole family.
+This concept was chosen because it was "inclusive, close to the people and showed a value of concern and love for all members of the country's big family".
 Ismail Sabri in his speech said:

 Core

-The concept of 'Keluarga Malaysia' outlines 3 main cores and 20 value enrichment that underlies the new kingdom led by Ismail Sabri, to work together in recovering the country from the problems and effects of the COVID-19 pandemic.
-The three main cores are Inclusion, Togetherness and Gratitude.
+The concept of Keluarga Malaysia outlined three main cores and 20 value enrichments that underlay the new administration led by Ismail Sabri, to work together in recovering the country from the problems and effects of the COVID-19 pandemic.
+The three main cores were Inclusion, Togetherness and Gratitude.

+Public policy

+The goal of the Malaysian Family was to place unity and harmony as the foundation of the nation.
+Key Happiness Outcome (KHO) was used to monitor the implementation of this concept to complement Key Performance Indicators (KPI).
+According to Ismail Sabri, KHO and KPI were the commitment and determination of the government to bring the country out of the fatigue of the COVID-19 pandemic and to improve the country's position in the World Happiness Index chart or World Happiness Report, which was then in 81st position.

+According to Ismail Sabri, the Malaysian Family was centred on the greatness of the Federal Constitution as enshrined in the Rukun Negara, and the value of each family was also considered to be an important component in determining the rise or fall of Malaysia.
+He also assured that the fate of every individual in the Malaysian Family would be protected.

+Initiative

+Skuad Keluarga Malaysia

+The Skuad Keluarga Malaysia was established to coordinate all aid delivery mechanisms for people in need throughout the country.
+Led by the Department of Social Welfare (JKM) and the Ministry of Women, Family and Community Development, this squad was a collaboration of various agencies under different ministries, private parties and non-governmental organizations (or NGOs).

+Yayasan Keluarga Malaysia

+The Yayasan Keluarga Malaysia was launched on 23 October 2021 with the aim of helping children affected by the spread of the COVID-19 pandemic in Malaysia.
+Through this foundation, the children of Malaysian families had the opportunity to receive support, especially in terms of education, until they reached the age of 18.